Oregon High Court Embraces Loss Of Chance Theory In Medical Negligence

 The court assessed that the plaintiff’s complaint was sufficient to support this theory.
 Pleadings must include with “specificity the lost chance of a better medical outcome” … including the “percentage and qualify of his or her loss of chance” … based on expert opinion, scientific evidence and “reasonable medical probability.”

-The lawyers at the Portland office of Sokol & Foster, P.C., represent people throughout Oregon and Washington injured by medical negligence.
+The lawyers at the Lake Oswego office of Sokol & Foster, P.C., represent people throughout Oregon and Washington injured by medical negligence.